 In 2004, voters in the Denver area approved a second long-range, ambitious transit program known as FasTracks.
 The sheer scale and longevity of the program, the extent of concurrent projects in various phases of work, and the likelihood of multiple transit modes and multiple concurrent project delivery processes presented significant challenges to the industry and the consultants who strove to undertake the work.
 That magnitude also meant that projects had to occur simultaneously and across all stages of development, from preliminary engineering to start-up, and that there be a certain continuity, or common basis, from project to project.

 Successful implementation of a mega-project such as FasTracks also required adoption of the right design philosophy — one based on a keen perception of project goals, knowledge of the most appropriate technologies and preferences of the client.
 Our role with RTD has not been an “arm’s length” relationship; we have worked as an extension of staff from design through construction and start-up.

 Our Continued Commitment

 Denver shares a transit history common with many urban areas in the United States: a large streetcar system in the early 20th century that was removed in the 1950s only to be revived as light rail in the 1990s.
 Denver RTD opened its 5.3-mile starter light rail line in 1994, soon followed by an extension to Littleton and a downtown routing.
-Around 2000 a major transportation expansion project (T-REX) was started which included significant freeway improvements and a 19 mile light rail line.
+Around 2000, a major transportation expansion project (T-REX) was started that included significant freeway improvements and a 19 mile light rail line.